Why did Jesus die?

 The resurrection didn’t miraculously empower Jesus to forgive sins.
 A quick scan through the gospels readily shows us that He forgave sins long before he ascended the hill of His death and rose again.
 (Matt.
 9:2, 9:6, Mark 2:5, Mark 2:7, Luke 5:20, 5:24, 7:47-48)

-God through His Son removed the single obstacle between Him and us.
-He opened a way to rid us of our own human nature.
+God, through His Son, removed the single obstacle between Him and us.
+He opened a way to rid us of our human nature.

 What does the belief of Christ not forgiving sins at the cross mean for us today?

-It means we no longer need to live as slaves to our own self-driven appetites.
+It means we no longer need to live as slaves to our self-driven appetites.

 Can you be forgiven of sins and not be changed?
 Surprisingly, yes.
-Many can and will go to God to be eased of a guilty conscience.
-Many will pray and feel a momentary freedom from the shame of sins committed.
+Many go to God to ease a guilty conscience.
+Many will pray and feel momentary freedom from the shame of sins committed.

 Christ rose from the dead not to forgive one dead in sins, but to awaken us to a new life of relationship with Him.
-This means as recipients of salvation we are entering into the relationship of being changed by Him.
+As a recipient of salvation, we are being changed by Him.
 Forgiveness is only the initial step of His transformation.

 A relationship with God will quickly push you into an undeniable reality.
 You must change.
-You can’t remain as your usual sinful self and live in relationship with a holy God.
-To add to this dilemma, once you realize your inability to be holy, you also will realize that you have no pathway to become holy which you can truly achieve.
+You can’t remain as your usual sinful self and live in a relationship with a holy God.
+To add to this dilemma, once you realize your inability to be holy, you also will realize that you have no pathway to becoming holy, which you can truly achieve.

-There is no keeping of moral laws, ceremonies, or self-sacrifice you can lay on the alter of God’s requirements to make you holy.
+There is no keeping of moral laws, ceremonies, or self-sacrifice; you can lay on the altar of God’s requirements to make you holy.
 (Romans 3:20, Galatians 2:16) This is where the meaning of the resurrection brings hope.

 Jesus became what we could not be.
-He became sin so I could become righteous before God.
+He became sin so that I could become righteous before God.
 (2 Corinthians 5:21) Jesus doesn’t merely offer to forgive us of our sins.
-No, He offers us an invitation to become as He is.
+No, He gives us an invitation to become as He is.
 (1 John 4:17).

-This Sunday I urge you to consider what truly happened on that first resurrection day.
-Leave behind the thought that you are a forgiven sinner who continually must come to the place of repenting for your sins again and again and again.
+This Sunday, I urge you to consider what truly happened on that first resurrection day.
+You are not a forgiven sinner who continually must repent sins again and again and again.
 Christ offers you his resurrected life.
 One free from the power of sin.
 (Romans 6:14) You can join in His divine nature and experience the liberty of being a saint whose life is saturated with the presence of God.
 Does this mean you are immediately sinless?
 Yes!
-It also means you will sin less as you are constantly aware of God’s presence with you.
+It also means you will sin less as you are aware of God’s presence with you.

-When you’re alleviated from the consequences of your own sins you’re simply happy to be guiltless.
-When you’re transformed by the power of Jesus and enter into intimate relationship with Him, you enter a new life of experiencing Him.
+When you’re alleviated from the consequences of your sins, you’re happy to be guiltless.
+When you’re transformed by the power of Jesus and enter into an intimate relationship with Him, you begin a new life of experiencing Him.
 You can experience God like Jesus experiences His Father.
 (John 17:21).

-This is what His resurrection is truly about.
-God desires that you live seeing your old nature completely dead because of His death and your new nature alive because He lives.
+This is what His resurrection is about.
+God desires that you live, seeing your old nature utterly dead because of His death and your new life alive because He lives.
 (Galatians 2:20)